Suchada-pae/my-first-project/README.md

 ##### - Ticket buttons in the table:

-These buttons would be helpful for all users to purchase the tickets if they want.
+These buttons would be helpful for all users to purchase the The Script's tickets if they want.
 And the buttons with the orange color could be seen easily when it is on dark background color.

 - HTML codes:

         <button type="button" class="btn btn-warning">Ticket</button>

  - CSS codes:

             button {
                 display: block;
                 margin-right: 30px;
             }

 ##### - A heading "NEWS":

-        html:
+I chose a sub-heading "News" on Event page because I want to some news that is related to The Script.
+Some would be the latest one and some would be from last year which was still relavent to the latest album of The Script.

+ HTML:

             <!--news-->
                     <div class="row event-news-3">
                         <div class="col-xs-12 col-md-12 bg-news">